 Over the past 50 years, these sheets have been used to clean up quite a bit of oil.
 They have been a standard resource for thousands of companies all over the world.

 It is estimated that more than 500 million pounds of white oil spill materials are used and tossed into the garbage each and every year.

-One of the biggest reasons why so many are used, stems from the fact that they are being used improperly and for jobs they weren’t designed for.
 The big concern, however, is that this is 500 million pounds of pollution.
-The oil these sheets cleaned up may not have flowed directly into the rivers or the ocean, but that oil is now headed to a landfill and attached to a product that is also made from crude oil.
+The oil these sheets cleaned up may not have flowed directly into rivers or the ocean, but that oil is now headed to a landfill, attached to a product made from crude oil.